 - Yoga and Tai Chi: “breath control, meditation, and gentle movements to stretch and strengthen muscles.
 Many studies have shown that they can help people manage pain caused by a host of conditions, from headaches to arthritis to lingering injuries.”

 - Biofeedback: “Involves learning relaxation and breathing exercises with the help of a biofeedback machine, which turns data on physiological functions (such as heart rate and blood pressure) into visual cues such as a graph, a blinking light, or even an animation.
-Watching and modifying the visualizations gives you a degree of control over your body’s response to pain.”
+Watching and modifying the visualizations gives you a degree of control over your body’s response to pain” As per the medical call center.

 - Therapeutic massage: “Massage can ease pain by working tension out of muscles and joints, relieving stress and anxiety, and possibly helping to distract you from pain by introducing a “competing” sensation that overrides pain signals.”